psingh24/liri-node-app-inquirer/README.md

 LIRI uses the inquirer npm library to make user expereince better.

-Commands:
 ![Alt text](images/example.png?raw=true "Example Search")

 Twitter
 -------
-This allows the user to access the latest 5 tweets from my Twitter
+This allows the user to access the latest 5 tweets from my Twitter or do a general search.

 Spotify
 -------